icon-project/icon-sdk-python/README.md

 #### set methods

-* from_ : the wallet address making a transaction
+* from_ : The wallet address making a transaction.
+The default address is your account address.
-* to : The wallet address to receive coin or SCORE address  to receive a transaction
+* to : The wallet address to receive coin or SCORE address  to receive a transaction.
-* value : The amount of ICX to be sent
+* value : The amount of ICX to be sent.
+(Optional)
-* step_limit : The maximum step value for processing a transaction
+* step_limit : The maximum step value for processing a transaction.
-* nid : Network ID (1 for Main net, 2 for Test net, etc)
+* nid : Network ID.
+Default nid is 1 if you didn't set the value.
+(1 for Main net, 2 for Test net, etc) (Optional)
-* nonce :  An arbitrary number used to prevent transaction hash collision
+* nonce :  An arbitrary number used to prevent transaction hash collision. (optional)
+* version : Protocol version (3 for V3).
+The default version is 3 if you didn't set the value.
+(Optional)
+* timestamp : Transaction creation time.
+Timestamp is in microsecond.
+(Optional)
-* build : Returns an ICX transaction object
+* build : Returns an ICX transaction object.

 #### Returns